ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** Magic is believing in yourself, if you can do that, you can make anything happen. — Johann Wolfgang von Goethe
+> **Citacao:** It doesn't matter where you are coming from.
+All that matters is where you are going.  — Brian Tracy

 fim do arquivo